Gabby Petito's Father Announces Creation Of Gabby Petito Foundation Ahead Of Public Memorial Service

-NEW YORK (CBSNewYork) — Vigils are taking place ahead of a public memorial service for Gabby Petito on Sunday in Holbrook, Long Island.
+NEW YORK (CBSNewYork) — Vigils took place before Sunday’s public memorial service for Gabby Petito in Holbrook, Long Island.

 Meanwhile, authorities in Florida are still searching for her fiancé, Brian Laundrie, after the FBI issued an arrest warrant for him.READ MORE: Public Memorial For Gabby Petito Announced As Search Continues For Brian Laundrie

-Note: Editor’s note: This story was first published Sept.
-25.